Secure Remote File Access & Sharing with the Web's Best FTP Hosting Services

 Features to Look for in an FTP Host

 Some hosts, particularly the ones highlighted above, optimize their servers’ FTP settings to ensure the connections are as safe and performant as possible.
-We especially appreciate plans that include unlimited FTP accounts and unrestricted file sizes.
+We especially appreciate plans that include unlimited FTP accounts and unrestricted size limits for website files.

 For those looking for security, seek out hosts that allow for SFTP, which includes the SSH protocol.
 Another option is FTPes, or FTPS, which adds support for TLS and SSL transfers.
 This is particularly useful if your hosting plan comes with SSL certificates by default.